General Assistance Program

 General Assistance (GA) is a program of last resort – it is the “safety net” intended to help those people who have no other resources.

 General Assistance (GA) is a “service administered by a municipality for the immediate aid of persons who are unable to provide the basic necessities essential to maintain themselves or their families.
-GA is intended to provide immediate aid, thus assistance must be granted or denied within 24 hours of an application.
-It is for people are unable – not unwilling – to maintain themselves or their families.
-Finally, GA is intended to help people with basic necessities: food, shelter, utilities, fuel, clothing, and certain other items, when they are essential.
+GA is intended to provide immediate aid, thus a decision on eligibility for assistance must be provided within 24 hours of an application.
+It is for people who are unable – not unwilling – to maintain themselves or their families.
+Finally, GA is intended to help people with basic necessities which include: food, shelter, utilities, fuel, clothing, and certain other items, when they are essential".

 - Residents who wish to apply for General Assistance may do so by calling the General Assistance Office at 207-985-2102 x1394 to schedule an appointment.